Global Stocks Pause Ahead of Fed Decision | MarketScreener

 On Tuesday afternoon, the Fed said it would inject a further $75 billion Wednesday morning to ease the cost of overnight borrowing.

-The Stoxx Europe 600 edged up 0.1% in morning trading after a mixed session in Asia.
+The Stoxx Europe 600 edged up 0.1% in midday trading after a mixed session in Asia.
 The Shanghai Composite rose 0.3% and Korea's Kospi gained 0.4%, while Japan's Nikkei slipped 0.2%.

 Japan's exports dropped 8.2% on year last month, a more rapid fall than expected, adding to speculation that the central bank may seek to cut interest rates deeper into negative territory.
 The weak data came as global uncertainty has boosted the yen, regarded as a haven by investors, by around 1.4% against the U.S. dollar so far this year.